PEPEFOREX/PEPEFX/README.md

 # PEPEFX
-Public and updated $PEPEFX repositories for PEPEFOREX
+Public and updated $PEPEFX repository for PEPEFOREX